vkbo/novelWriter/docs/source/int_customise.rst

    suitable one.

-Gustom GUI and Icons Theme
+Custom GUI and Icons Theme
 --------------------------

 A GUI theme ``.conf`` file consists of the following settings: